 9 UFO Sightings No One Can Explain

-Lots of unidentified flying objects turn out to be weather balloons, clouds, or planes, but there are definitely sightings that can’t be explained away so easily.
+Lots of unidentified flying objects turn out to be weather balloons, clouds, or planes, but these particular sightings can’t be explained away so easily.

 The truth about UFO sightings